spencerja/spencerja.github.io/content/post/HackTheBox_Pilgrimage/index.md

         done
 done
 ```
-It appears that, when files are added to the `/shrunk/` folder, this malwarescan script will run `binwalk -e`, extracting components. if there is blacklisted output, the file is removed.
+It appears that, when files are added to the `/shrunk/` folder, this malwarescan script will run `binwalk -e`, extracting components.
+If there are blacklisted contents in the output, the file is removed.
 Running `binwalk` will get us the version, and we can search for vulnerabilities:
 ```
 emily@pilgrimage:~$ binwalk